Xarrë: Municipal demographics

-The village of Xarrë is inhabited by an Orthodox Albanian majority, Muslim Albanian Chams (200) that arrived from northern Greece in the 1920s and 1940s, a combined population of Aromanians and Greeks (50) and some Romani.
+According to fieldwork done in 1991, the village of Xarrë is inhabited by an Albanian majority (2,285), 2,085 of them being Orthodox Albanians and 200 Muslim Albanian Chams that arrived from northern Greece in the 1920s and 1940s, a combined population of Aromanians and Greeks (50) and some Romani.
 Mursi is inhabited by an Orthodox Albanian majority, alongside a few Muslim Albanians and Greeks.
 Shkallë is inhabited by an Aromanian majority, alongside a few Muslim Albanians and Greeks and also contains a few families of Muslim Romani originally from Filiates, Greece who following the exodus of the Cham Albanians in 1944-1945 settled in the region.
 Vrinë is a new village established during the communist period and is populated by Albanians (718) and Greeks (300).

+According to the 2011 Albanian census, out of the 4,263 inhabitants, the majority (53.27%) declared themselves as Greeks, 37,60% as Albanians, 0.47% as Aromanians.
+The rest of the population did not specify its ethnicity.
+However, the Advisory Committee on the Framework Convention for the Protection of National Minorities stated that "the results of the census should be viewed with the utmost caution and calls on the authorities not to rely exclusively on the data on nationality collected during the census in determining its policy on the protection of national minorities."
+Furthermore, the census was boycotted by a significant number of the Greek community of Albania.

+According to Dana Phelps who did six months of ethnographic fieldwork in the region between 2010 and 2013, a Greek minority resides in Xarrë, who is mostly Orthodox.
+The village benefits from remittances of these ethnic Greek residents that move to Greece to make money.
+Some, however, return to Xarrë often due to discrimination in Greece and invest in small enterprises or build new homes.
+In 2014, the community of Xarrë had 749 Greek and 200 Aromanian inhabitants.